Domain-based user embedding for competing events on social media: Related Work

-Unsupervised node embedding algorithms have been extensively studied, and these methods are trying to learn local and global network latent structural features to represent node embeddings in a social network.
-Although one cannot pick up the ``best'' method at first glance and they are usually task-specific, the most recent research of complex networks embedding test ~\citep{DehghanKooshkghazi2022} argued that: ``If one needs to pick one (node) embedding algorithm before running the experiments, then node2vec is the best choice as it performed best in our tests.''
-In this study, node2vec was selected for calculating node embedding in our proposed model and baseline model.
+Unsupervised node embedding algorithms have been extensively studied and generally aim to learn both local and global latent structures to represent nodes in a network.
+Although no single method can be universally recommended due to task specificity, recent research on complex network embedding~\cite{DehghanKooshkghazi2022} argued that ``If one needs to pick one (node) embedding algorithm before running the experiments, then Node2vec is the best choice as it performed best in our tests.''
+We therefore used Node2vec to compute node embeddings both in our proposed model and benchmark models.